hectane/hectane/README.md

 > **Note:** this version of Hectane is still in development and _should not_ be used in production.

+### Features

+Hectane is designed to do it all.
+The list of planned features includes:

+- Webmail client with simple and modern UI
+- Send and receive emails via SMTP
+- Full access to account via IMAP

 ### Building

 To build Hectane, you must have the following tools installed: